Version effective from: 2 April 2020

 11.2 Where appropriate in light of your Account, we may offer to refer you to third parties to provide certain additional services.
 We will not make any such referral without your agreement.
 We may also accept referrals of business from third parties.

-12.1 Bricklane.com charges a platform fee of 2% on each deposit, which is deducted from your deposit prior to investment.
-Bricklane.com receives another fee from underlying investments for providing certain advisory services.
+12.1 Bricklane charges an investment fee on each deposit, which is deducted from your payment prior to investment.
+Bricklane receives another fee from underlying investments for providing certain advisory services.
 These are set out in the Prospectus relevant to your selected investment.
-The Bricklane.com platform fee is not subject to VAT.
+The Bricklane investment fee is not subject to VAT.

-13.1 In line with providing you with the Services, we will provide you with monthly valuation information electronically through your Dashboard.
-This will include details of all transactions during the relevant period, the current market value, investment return and the Bricklane.com platform fees charged.
+13.1 In line with providing you with the Services, we will provide you with monthly valuation information electronically through your Online Account, subject to paragraph 13.2.
+This will include details of all transactions during the relevant period, the current market value, investment return and the Bricklane investment fees charged.

-13.2 Whenever we execute an order following your instruction, we will promptly notify of you of the same and provide you with the trade confirmation information in writing as soon as possible and no later than the first business day following that execution.
+13.3 Whenever we execute an order following your instruction, we will promptly notify of you of the same and provide you with the trade confirmation information in writing as soon as possible and no later than five business days following that execution.

-13.3 We will provide you with any dividend vouchers relating to your selected investment, which will be made available in your Dashboard.
+13.4 We will provide you with any dividend vouchers relating to your selected investment, which will be made available in your Online Account or sent by post.

 14. EXECUTION VENUES AND COUNTERPARTIES